nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Clearing all entries: `clear`

-Want to start from a blank application and try again!
-Not a problem!
-Use our `clear` command to clear all existing data in TruthTable!
-Enter `clear command` and if done successfully, all data will be cleared except for a `default` team, for you to start again.
+You graduated from NUS and join a tech company as a Project Manager.
+You want to continue using TruthTable but need to remove all your old data.
+You can use the `clear` command to clear all existing data in TruthTable!
+Enter `clear command` and if done successfully, all data will be cleared (except for a `default` team), and you can start afresh!

 Be warned you can no longer recover the deleted data!
 Think twice before doing it.